microsoft/project15/Deploy/Deployment.md

 > [!TIP]
 > Right click the button below and select **Open link in new tab** or **Open lin in new window**

-## 2. Deploy Open Platform solution
+## 2. Personalize and configure deployment

 ![Deployment 01](media/Deployment-01.png)